-Figure 2 Illustration of the physical testing of SEAHIVE at the University of Miami, SUSTAIN Facility.

-Figure 3 SEAHIVE elements under testing in the SUSTAIN tank.

-This project aims toward the development of an efficient and cost-effective shoreline protection system for areas with high energy tidal flow, with adaptive features for various applications and topography that creates an ecofriendly environment for marine life.
+Figure 2 Illustration of the physical testing of SEAHIVE at the University of Miami SUSTAIN Facility.
+Product Pay-Off Potential This project aims toward the development of an efficient and cost-effective shoreline protection system for areas with high energy tidal flow, with adaptive features for various applications and topography that creates an ecofriendly environment for marine life.
 Efficiency is obtained by employing a profile shape and perforation configuration that ensures good stability while increasing wave-energy dissipation capabilities with physical testing at SUSTAIN used to ensure effectiveness at various conditions, including high tidal flow.
 Element shape tuning and modularity are expected to allow the system to be used for a wide variety of applications, while material selection and structural complexity can ensure a good compatibility with the natural environment.
 Finally, cost-effectiveness can potentially be obtained by adopting traditional concrete pipe fabrication technology for element fabrication.
-Product Transfer Although the SEAHIVE system is still under development with expected project completion in 2020, the developing team has already made significant efforts toward product transfer and implementation by promoting SEAHIVE and its development process at a number of professional meetings, such as the 2019 Florida Shore & Beach Preservation Association's annual conference and Coastal Structures Conference 2019, an international conference organized by the American Society of Civil Engineering's Coasts, Oceans, Ports, and Rivers Institute.
-The developer has already received inquiries from cement manufacturers and ready-mix producers, as well as from local stakeholders and the private sector.
-Product transfer and implementation efforts will continue and intensify as the product design reaches its final development stage.
-AN ENHANCED NETWORK-LEVEL CURVE SAFETY ASSESSMENT AND MONITORING USING MOBILE DEVICES NCHRP-IDEA Project 214 Yichang (James) Tsai [Tel.: (404) 385-6428, Email: james.tsai@ce.gatech.edu] Zhaohua Wang [Tel.: (404) 385-0904, Email: zhaohua.wang@gatech.edu] Georgia Institute of Technology, Atlanta, Georgia IDEA Concept and Product This project addresses an urgent need for network-level curve safety assessment (Figure 1).
-The current methods are labor-intensive, time-consuming, and often dangerous for the engineers collecting the data.
-This significantly hinders transportation agencies' capabilities for applying proactive safety improvements at the right time to reduce the number of crashes on curves.
-This project develops an enhanced method that enables transportation agencies to assess network-level curve safety conditions safely and cost effectively by collecting and analyzing vehicles' GPS trajectories and kinematic data using intra-agency, crowdsourced, low-cost mobile devices.
-Thus, multiple runs of data from different drivers at a single curve can be used and analyzed to eliminate biases that could occur in data collected by only a single driver.
-To ensure data quality and ease the concerns on privacy, crowdsourcing data collected from the fleet and employees in a single transportation agency, that is, an intra-agency, is recommended.
+Product Transfer The SEAHIVE system is still under development with expected project completion postponed to Fall 2021.
+Over the past year, the developing team has made significant progress toward product transfer and implementation with two pilot studies currently in progress.
+The first study employs SEAHIVE as an alternative to traditional rubble riprap at the toe of a newly constructed seawall in North Bay Village, Florida, while the second study uses the SEAHIVE elements for the construction of an artificial coral reef along the shore of Miami Beach, Florida (Figure 3).
+The developer has continued to receive inquiries from cement manufacturers and ready-mix producers, as well as from local stakeholders and the private sector.
+Product transfer and implementation efforts will continue and are expected to intensify as the product design will reach its final development stage and with the completion of the construction for the pilot studies.